robinscripts/fit-fusion/README.md

 To use this website, simply clone the repository and open the `index.html` file in a web browser.

+To clone open git bash copy following command then paste and Then press Enter
 ```
 bash
 git clone https://github.com/robinscripts/fit-fusion.git